jp-um/data_storage_workshop/README.md

 alternative to logging in and out again is to use `su - $USER` (this effectively re-logs you).

-The Ubuntu instructions to install docker where taken from [the docker site](https://docs.docker.com/install/linux/docker-ce/ubuntu/#set-up-the-repository).
+The Ubuntu instructions to install docker where taken from [the docker site](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

+Clone this repository using ```git clone git@github.com:jp-um/data_storage_workshop.git```.
+You should then run this workshop from the root directory of the repository.

 # SQL (Relational) Databases